-Ryan presented new method for modelling belt wear in this presentation.
+Ryan will present a new method for modelling belt wear in this presentation.
 He will demonstrate how to forecast the evolution of the wear profile through time to get a predictive distribution of the wear at a particular time horizon.
-Ryan demonstrated how the predictive distribution can be used to derive remaining useful life and inform maintenance decisions.
+Ryan will then show how the predictive distribution can be used to derive remaining useful life and inform maintenance decisions.